 Students are invited to join the www.RegentAlumni.org online community where they can network with all Regent alumni across the country and the world.
 Within the online community, students can request a list of Regent alumni in a particular metropolitan area who have agreed to assist Regent students in their job search.
 In addition, the RSG Career Services Manager routinely emails students employment and internship opportunities for students to pursue.
 Finally, Regent University’s Center for Student Development offers seminars throughout the year, and they provide a Web site devoted to assisting students in developing their professional and networking skills.

-Some of our RSG alumni are representing Regent in the following government arenas:
+Some of our RSG alumni have represented Regent in the following government arenas:

 Student Life FAQ